Filter by

 - Fortified wines – usually regarded as a distinct category but worth an honorary mention here.
 Fortified wines are known for their intense, sticky-sweet flavours and high alcohol content – with many containing 17–20% ABV (alcohol by volume).
 They are created by adding a neutral grape spirit, such as brandy, to the wine during fermentation, and they can be either dry or sweet.
 There are several specific types of fortified wine, such as Sherry, Port and Madeira, but each one is served in small quantities and best sipped slowly to enjoy its decadent aromas.

-What desserts can you pair with dessert wine?
+What pairs well with dessert wine?

 As the name suggests, dessert wines are an ideal final flourish to a dinner party.
 That said, each wine has a distinct flavour profile, so you should choose carefully to find the perfect pairing.